FastGitORG/document/en-us/sponsor.md

 ## To Developers

-If you are a developer and are intend to devlop out FastGit together, we'll be very happy if you join the development of our programs to make FastGit easier to use.
+If you are a developer and are intend to develop FastGit together, we'll be very happy if you join the development of our programs to make FastGit easier to use.

 ## To Hosting Operators